SEO is an effective way to reach your target audience by generating scalable organic website traffic.

 Before investigating the keywords using either of these methods, prepare a sheet where you plan on organizing them.
 This is important because you need to include the metrics for each keyword, which we will get into when discussing the different keyword research tools.

 Also, list down as many keyword ideas and suggestions as you can find.
-Then, include them in a spreadsheet if you think you can use them in your ad campaigns.
+Then, include them in a spreadsheet or google sheets for SEO keywords if you think you can use them in your ad campaigns.
 We will then filter this list using keyword research tools to only focus on those keywords that are most relevant to your campaign.

 Here are some of the best keyword research tools you can use to conduct PPC keyword research: